 - A PGP key/fingerprint for us to provide encrypted responses to your disclosure.
 If this is not provided, we cannot guarantee that you will receive a response prior to a fix being made and deployed.

 Encrypting the Disclosure

 We highly encourage all disclosures to be encrypted to prevent interception and exploitation by third-parties prior to a fix being developed and deployed.
-Please encrypt using this PGP public key with id:
+Please encrypt using the PGP public key with fingerprint:

 It may be obtained via: